Projects per year

 Research interests

-Katie is a Reader in Psychology and Deputy Director of the Centre for Applied Autism Research (CAAR) at Bath.
-Katie’s work has two main strands – autism and forensic psychology, and the intersection between them.
-For example, her research examines how autistic people fare when they are interviewed by the police as a witness or as a suspect of an alleged offence.
+Katie is a Reader (Associate Professor) in Psychology.
+Her work has two main strands – neurodiversity and forensic psychology, and the intersection between them.
+For example, Katie's research examines how autistic people fare when they are interviewed by the police as a witness or as a suspect of an alleged offence.
 Findings from this work show that current police interviewing techniques do not elicit ‘best evidence’ from autistic individuals.
-Through her ESRC Future Research Leaders grant Katie has developed new methods of questioning to obtain detailed, relevant and accurate information about an event from an autistic person in police interviews as well as in other areas including job interviews.
-She will be extending this work to courtroom questioning in a new three-year ESRC-funded project commencing in 2023.
+Through her ESRC Future Research Leaders grant Katie developed new methods of questioning to obtain detailed, relevant and accurate information about an event from an autistic person in police interviews as well as in other areas including job interviews.
+She is currently extending this work to courtroom questioning in a three-year ESRC-funded project, 'Measuring Special Measures'.

 Katie works with a range of policy makers and end-user organisations, including a close collaboration with Avon and Somerset police.
-She is currently on an ESRC-funded secondment working with the Home Office on the Cyber Prevent strategy.
+She recently completed an ESRC-funded secondment working with the Home Office on the Cyber Prevent strategy.

 Research areas